 Who uses Robinhood?

-The app is popular among young, first-time investors, as evidenced by its game-like interface.
-A flying confetti animation pops on the screen whenever you make a trade, and Robinhood sends you push notifications when there are updates in the market.
+The app is popular among young, first-time investors, as evidenced by its game-like interface, including celebratory animations and push notifications when there are updates in the market.

 How to invest with Robinhood (the right way)